The trap had been set. The scientists waited and waited. But there’s no rushing a rhinoceros.

 The Sumatran rhinoceros is the smallest of the rhino family.

 Rhinos in Trouble

-Right now, there’s only one place where this captive breeding can happen.
+There’s only one place right now where this can happen.
 It’s called the Sumatran Rhino Sanctuary.
-Captive breeding has been tried before.
-But not enough was known about these rhinos to help them reproduce.

 Protect The Natural World